kadena-io/pact/docs/en/pact-reference.md

 ### Control Flow {#controlflow}
 Pact supports conditionals via [if](pact-functions.html#if), bounded looping, and of course function application.

-#### "If" considered harmful {#evilif}
-Consider avoiding `if` wherever possible: every branch makes code harder to understand and more prone to bugs.
-The best practice is to put "what am I doing" code in the front-end, and "validate this transaction which I intend to succeed" code in the smart contract.

-Pact's original design left out `if` altogether (and looping), but it was decided that users should be able to judiciously use these features as necessary.

 #### Use enforce {#use-the-enforce-luke}
 "If" should never be used to enforce business logic invariants: instead, [enforce](pact-functions.html#enforce) is